ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 # VARIANT CALLING

-The following document describe the procedure from raw WGS reads to the two final snp datasets used in population analyses.
+The following document describes the procedure from raw WGS reads to the two final snp datasets used in population analyses.
 The procedure builds over the tutorial by Mark Ravinet & Joana Meier associated to the Physalia course on 'Speciation & Population Genomics'.
 The latter can be found at https://speciationgenomics.github.io/